-People tend to think of the launches of Pokemon Red and Blue, in 1998 for the North Americans and in 1999 for the Europeans, as the start of Pokemon.
-Or perhaps even in 1996, with the launch of Pocket Monsters: Red and Green, if there are any fans reading from Japan.
-However, the truth is, the early history of pokemon actually started in 1990.
-This was the year that the founding fathers of Pokemon, Satoshi Tajiri and Ken Sugimori, made their pitch for a game called Capsule Monsters to Nintendo.
+People tend to think of the launches of Pokémon Red and Blue, in 1998 for the North Americans and in 1999 for the Europeans, as the start of Pokémon.
+Or perhaps even in 1996, with the launch of Pocket Monsters: Red and Green, if any fans are reading from Japan.

 “Places to catch insects are rare because of urbanization.
 Kids play inside their homes now, and a lot had forgotten about catching insects.
 So had I. When I was making games, something clicked and I decided to make a game with that concept.
-Everything I did as a kid is kind of rolled into one – that’s what Pokemon is.
+Everything I did as a kid is kind of rolled into one – that’s what Pokémon is.
 Playing video games, watching TV, Ultraman with his capsule monsters – they all became ingredients for the game.”

 The Ultramen are an advanced race of humans who travel the universe protecting other cultures from alien threats.
 When on other planets, the Ultramen take on the form of local people and can only transform into their powerful Ultraman form in times of great peril.